hmrc/play-config/README.md

 play-config
 ===========

 ## This library is deprecated now.
-Please use [bootstrap-play](https://github.com/hmrc/bootstrap-play) to use features from the library
+Please use [bootstrap-play](https://github.com/hmrc/bootstrap-play) to use features from this library

 A micro-library containing Play configuration utility functions.